 - absence (suspension of studies, pregnancy, maternity, adoption or partner leave).

-For further information, please see the Student Pregnancy, Maternity, Adoption and Partner Leave Policy.
-Student Support Advisers can also help to co-ordinate support for your studies by signposting or referring you to other specialist services where appropriate.
+For more information, please see the Student Pregnancy, Maternity and Adoption and Partner Policy (PDF).
+Student Support Advisers can also help to coordinate support for your studies by signposting or referring you to other specialist services where appropriate.